Plot partial effects of x-variable(s) from a VarPro analysis.

 nvar

-Number of variables to be plotted.
-Default is all.
+Number of variables to plot.
+Defaults to all.

 parametric

-Set this to true only if you think the partial effect is a polynomial.
+Logical.
+Set to TRUE only if the partial effect is believed to follow a polynomial form.

 se